bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 formed the earliest stages of life.

-In the latter, mind flows along the neurons themselves in the usual way, but relies on unexplained quantum wierdness; collective behaviour in transition state of structured water under pressure.
+In the latter, mind flows along the neurons themselves in the usual way, but relies on unexplained quantum weirdness; collective behaviour in transition state of structured water under pressure.
 This is enticing and leads to implications in physics, but is far more difficult to observe and to reason about.
 For this reason, I will focus mostly focus on the low hanging fruit.